amirHossein-Ebrahimi/aws-amplify-csb/README.md

+# A First Look at Amplify with Vite

 [AWS Amplify](https://aws.amazon.com/amplify/) is a set of tools and services to help frontend web and mobile developers build scalable fullstack applications with AWS infrastructure.

 This tutorial will follow the Getting Started guide for React from the [Amplify documentation](https://docs.amplify.aws/start/q/integration/react), except we will be using Vite and the [officially supported](https://vitejs.dev/guide/#scaffolding-your-first-vite-project) [React template](https://github.com/vitejs/vite/tree/main/packages/create-app/template-react) instead of [create-react-app](https://github.com/facebook/create-react-app).
 This way the kids will know that I am, "with it."